4 Louisiana Fish Species That Thrive in Colder Months

 Redfish: You are likely to find these fantastic fish roaming throughout grassy edges, patches of cane, and everywhere in between during the colder months.
 These patches of food-rich areas that lie close to areas of deep water are the perfect place to catch Redfish.
 The deeper waters provide stability for the fish from changes in salinity, rapid changes in water temperature, and other unfavorable conditions.

 Speckled Trout: With warmer weather, you can usually count on trout swimming freely and scattered from here to there.
 However, like Redfish, they tend to congregate in deep holes throughout the marsh and bayous during cold weather.
 That means when you find one of these hiding spots, you’re on the money and catching them quickly!

 Wahoo: You can expect to find a large amount of Wahoo hunting around the shelter of our numerous oil and gas platforms offshore.
-Wahoo averaging over 50 pounds are common during the coldest months such as January and February.
-However, it wouldn’t be unheard of to reel in a big boy upwards of 100 pounds!
-Check out this great article about winter wahoo fishing that features SuperStrike Charters: https://www.sportfishingmag.com/venice-louisiana-fishing-wahoo/
+Wahoo averaging over 50 pounds are common during the coldest months such as January and February, though it isn’t unheard of to reel in a big one upwards of 100 pounds!
+Check out this great article about winter wahoo fishing that features Super Strike Charters: https://www.sportfishingmag.com/venice-louisiana-fishing-wahoo/

 No matter what time of year it may be, here at Super Strike Charters our captians are very knowledgable in being able to lead you to as many fish as they can find!
 Give us a call today or schedule a trip online to see what winter catches await you here out of Venice, Louisiana.
 We promise you won’t be disappointed!